Any person who is facing a criminal charge, no matter how minor, will benefit from consulting a competent criminal defense lawyer.

-Even if the lawyer is not retained to provide representation in court, a consultation will help a criminal defendant understand the nature of the charges filed, available defenses, what plea bargains are likely to be offered, and what is likely to happen in the event of conviction.
+Even if the lawyer is not retained to provide representation in court, the consultation will help a criminal defendant understand the nature of the charges filed, identify possible defenses, learn what plea bargains are likely to be offered, and find out what is likely to happen in the event of conviction.

 It is unfortunately not always easy to find a good criminal defense lawyer.
 Here are some suggestions:

-Courtroom Observation - You may wish to sit through some public sessions of court while criminal cases are being argued.
+Courtroom Observation - You may opt to sit through some public sessions of court while criminal cases are being argued.
 If you find a particular lawyer's performance to be impressive, you may take note of the lawyer's name and later contact the lawyer about the possibility of representing you.

 Professional Organizations - Each state, and some major cities, have organizations of criminal defense lawyers.
 Some of those organizations offer referral services or online directories, which you can use to find a defense lawyer in your area.

-Some people assume that a court appointed criminal defense lawyer will offer services which are inferior to a privately retained lawyer.
-While it is certainly true that some public defenders, some appointed lawyers, and some private attorneys will prove to be insufficiently skilled or dedicated to their work to provide an effective defense, it is generally asserted that the average public defender will provide better representation than the average private criminal defense lawyer.
+Some people assume that a court-appointed criminal defense lawyer will offer services that are inferior to those of a privately retained lawyer.
+While it is certainly true that some public defenders, some court-appointed lawyers, and some private attorneys will prove to be insufficiently skilled or dedicated to their work to provide an effective defense, it is widely accepted within the legal community that the average public defender will provide better representation than the average private criminal defense lawyer.
 The primary reasons for this include experience, as a professional public defender will typically have much more experience with criminal cases than a private lawyer, the ability to collaborate with other experienced lawyers within the office, and also due to the resources and systems available to a typical public defender's office.